Jsubcab/arcade-game/README.md

 ## Process

-The file that has the engine (app.js), is structured by:
+The engine file(app.js), is structured by:

 - Superclass: Creature
     - Enemy: array of enemies